Thymus Cancer: Symptoms

-Myasthenia gravis.
 This is an autoimmune disease that can cause severe muscle weakness.
-The areas affected most often are the eyes, neck, throat, and chest.
-This can cause blurred or double vision, difficulty keeping the eyes open or looking upwards.
+The areas affected most often are your eyes, neck, throat, and chest.
+This can cause blurred or double vision.
+It can also cause you to have trouble keeping the eyes open or looking upwards.
 It may also lead to trouble swallowing and breathing.
-You may also have serious fatigue that usually gets worse as the day goes on.
-While 30 to 50 percent of patients with thymomas also have myasthenia gravis, all people who have myasthenia gravis do not have thymus cancer.
-While the thymus is abnormal in 70 percent of people with myasthenia gravis, only a small percentage (about 15 percent) of these have thymomas.
+You may also have serious fatigue that gets worse as the day goes on.
+About 30 to 65% of people with thymus tumors also have myasthenia gravis.
+But most people with myasthenia gravis don’t have a thymus tumor.

-Red cell aplasia.
-This is when the bone marrow does not make enough red blood cells.
-Red blood cells carry oxygen from the lungs to other body tissues.
-When your body doesn't make enough red blood cells, you have a low red blood cell count, a condition called anemia.
+In this condition, your bone marrow does not make enough red blood cells.
+Red blood cells carry oxygen from your lungs to other body tissues.
+When your body doesn't make enough red blood cells, you have a low red blood cell count.
+This is called anemia.
 Anemia may cause weakness, dizziness, shortness of breath, and fatigue.
-About 5 percent of patients with thymomas experience this.
+About 5 percent of people with thymus tumors have this.

-Hypogammaglobulinemia.
-This is when the body does not make enough infection-fighting antibodies.
+This is when your body does not make enough infection-fighting antibodies.
+These are called gamma globulins.
 This can make you more likely to get infections.
-About 10 percent of people with hypogammaglobulinemia also have thymomas.
+About 5 to 10 percent of people with hypogammaglobulinemia also have thymus tumors.